Overfilled Transmission Fluid: Symptoms, Effects And How To Fix

 Only do this if it’s safe to do so and you know what you’re doing.

-Using axle stands, a drain pan, and an appropriate tool, the drain plug can be loosened.
-In some cases, it’s easy to only let a small amount out.
+Using axle stands, a drain pan, and a suitable tool, the drain plug can be loosened.
+In some cases, it’s straightforward to only let a small amount out.
 Sometimes, this is more difficult, and it might make more sense to flush the whole lot and refill it.

 Remember to reinstall the plug and never start your car until you’re out from underneath it and it’s lowered off the axle stands.

 You don’t need to remove the bottom half of the transmission (like some blogs say) unless it’s a sealed unit.
-But that’s not a DIY job; that’s one to leave to the professionals.
+But that’s not an easy job; that’s one to leave to the professionals.

 2. Extraction Tool

-The alternative is getting yourself an extraction hose.
+The alternative is getting yourself a removal hose.

 Poke the end down the transmission dipstick housing.
-Next, use the syringe on the opposite end to extract a certain amount of transmission fluid.
+Next, use the syringe on the opposite end to remove a specific amount of transmission fluid.

 Now, recheck the levels.
-Repeat this process (and add more if necessary) until the ATF is at an acceptable level.
+Repeat this procedure (and add more if necessary) until the ATF is at an appropriate level.

 3. Call-Out Mechanic